andresdominguez/jsToolbox/README.md

 * Go to constructor (Alt G)
 * Join string or multiple vars into a single var (Ctrl SHIFT Alt J)
 * Open current file in browser (Ctrl SHIFT Alt G)
-* Generate a method for the current javascript class.
+* Generate a method for the current javascript class
 * Override a method from a parent javascript class

+See all the JS Toolbox actions from two locations:

+* From Tools > JS Toolbox
+* From the editor, right click > JS Toolbox

 ### Go to test (Alt T)

 Jump between the javascript file and the unit test.
 You can configure the patterns under:

 Settings > JS Tollbox